TheUnpunished/tmxtool/README.md

 - 1.1: Initial public release
 - 1.1.1: Fixed an issue where Half Throttle and Full Throttle GIN's were in reverse positions
+- 1.2: Added translations, changed "Launch GINTool" logic

+## Contributing
+If you want to contribute to the project (add a translation, etc.), don't hesitate to make pull requests.
+Example messages file can be seen here: [messages_en.properties](../main/src/main/resources/i18n/messages_en.properties)